Rusty-Stuff/blog/_posts/2025-04-14-april-release.md

 ## Google Login

-Google login is now available on Formoxy:
+Google login is now available on Formshive:

 - This is for new users only; You cannot switch between (for ex.)
 Magic Link and Google
 - If your Google Email is verified, Rusty will mark it verified automatically